Have Mare Hira Nathi Ghasva: Production and release

 Patel said that his films showed the struggle and success, joys and sorrows, ups and downs in the life of a diamond worker.
 He drew his inspiration for the film from the lakhs of workers who had come from Saurashtra and other places and settled in Surat.
 The story of the film is written by Harshad Gadhvi.

 Produced on a budget of ₹20 lakh, film's production was completed in three months.
-The film was released on 17 April 2009 in Surat, and later get released in other cities of Gujarat including Ahmedabad, Gandhinagar, and Visnagar.
-It run for more than 50 days in theatres.
+The film was released on 17 April 2009 in Surat, and was later released in other cities of Gujarat including Ahmedabad, Gandhinagar, and Visnagar.
+It ran for more than 50 days in theatres.
 In July 2009, the film was released in New Jersey and Chicago (U.S.), Leicestershire (U.K), and Antwerp (Belgium).
-Line producer is Ashvin Borad,Surat,Gujarat.
+Line producer is Ashvin Borad.

+Casting

+Atul Patel gave Kajal Raghwani the first chance Kajal started her career in the film industry with the Gujarati film "Have Mare Hira Nathi Ghaswa"produced and directed by Atul Patel.